while2/while2.github.io/_posts/2014-10-10-code-of-coding.md

 ## Header Files

-Differences between .h and .cpp
+Differences between headers and source files.

 $$
 \begin{align*}
-& .h & .cpp \\
+& *.h & .cpp, *.cc \\
 & \text{What can I do?} & \text{How to do it?} \\
 & \text{Interface} & \text{Implementation} \\
 & \text{Precompile (to text).} & \text{Compile (to Binary).} \\